 Looking to get more involved in Berklee's residence halls?
 Housing and Residential Education offers a variety of paid student employment opportunities as well as volunteer leadership roles.
 See the descriptions below to learn more.

 Resident Assistants (RAs)

-Resident assistants (RAs) are student staff members of the Housing and Residential Life Office, and members of Berklee's Office of Campus Life.
+RAs are student staff members in the Office of Housing and Residential Life and members of Berklee's Office of Campus Life.
 RAs fulfill a vital role in the residence hall system by helping students integrate learning experiences gained from both inside and outside the classroom.
 The primary function of the RA is to facilitate interpersonal relationships and to create living situations that maximize the opportunities for students to learn and grow.

 RAs are full-time undergraduate students and must be enrolled in a degree-granting program each semester, taking no less than 12 credits.
 They report directly to a full-time professional staff member and are expected to work closely with other staff members within the building as well as across campus.
 Emphasis is placed on the concept that the RA is an active and integral staff member of the campus community.
 An RA has a position of responsibility and leadership that extends beyond the immediate scope of their own floor.

 RA applications open late in the fall semester and are due early in the spring semester.
 Visit the Student Leadership Programs page (login required) for information on upcoming student leader information sessions, or reach out to your RA for more information.